Brian Tamaki: Transgender issues

-Political rallies
+Race relations and multiculturalism

 On 16 November 2024, Tamaki led a "Make New Zealand Great Again" motor rally in Auckland on 16 November in opposition to the Hīkoi mō te Tiriti.
 The group carried New Zealand flags, which they said was in opposition to the "divisive" Māori sovereignty flags of the Hīkoi to Parliament.
 The Make NZ Great Again rally caused traffic disruption on New Zealand State Highway 1 after several participants exited their vehicles and marched on the motorway.
 A spokesperson denied that Tamaki organised the rally.
 Tamaki also criticised Te Pāti Māori MP Hana-Rawhiti Maipi-Clarke's haka against the first reading of the Treaty Principles Bill in Parliament, describing it as a "Māori meltdown."

 On 21 June 2025, Tamaki led a Destiny Church march in Auckland's Aotea Square called "Faith, Flag and Family,” which opposed the spread of non-Christian religions and immigration in New Zealand.
 Tamaki and his supporters denounced the Muslim, Buddhist, Hindus, Sikh and Palestinian communities, burning flags representing those communities.
 Pro-Palestinian counter-demonstrators also gathered in Aotea Square, with Police separating the two groups.

-On 13 September 2025, Tamaki led a contingent of 200 protesters from Australia and New Zealand who participated in British far right and anti-Islamic activist Tommy Robinson's Unite the Kingdom rally, which was attended by 110,000 people.
-Tamaki and his team also performed a haka in tribute to the slain Turning Point USA founder Charlie Kirk and Jesus Christ.
-In response to Tamaki's presence, anti-racism advocacy group Hope Not Hate founder Nick Lowles criticised Tamaki for seeking to ban the expressions of non-Christian faiths in New Zealand.
+In September 2025, Tamaki led a contingent of 200 protesters from Australia and New Zealand who participated in British far right activist Tommy Robinson's Unite the Kingdom rally, which was attended by 100,000 people.
+Tamaki and his team also performed a haka in tribute to the slain Turning Point USA founder Charlie Kirk.

+On 17 June 2026, Tamaki made remarks in a Facebook video calling for the expulsion of Hindus, Sikhs and Muslims from New Zealand in response to allegations that Indian Prime Minister Narenda Modi was purging Indian Christians and burning down churches.
+Minister for Ethnic Communities Mark Mitchell condemned Tamaki's remarks as inflammatory and reassured Indian New Zealanders and the wider ethnic communities that the Government would prioritise their safety and wellbeing.
+He also confirmed that Police were assessing Tamaki's remarks against the threshold of the Human Rights Act 1993.
+Tamaki's remarks were also condemned by the Federation of Islamic Associations of New Zealand, the New Zealand Central Sikh Association and the Race Relations Commissioner Melissa Derby.
+In response to criticism, Tamaki defended his remarks, saying that the New Zealand government did not allow New Zealanders a vote on the recent New Zealand-India Free Trade Agreement and "mass migration."
+He also said that New Zealand had the "right to speak openly about human rights abuses, religious persecution, immigration, foreign policy and the future direction of our country."